techies23/video-conference-zoom/docs/docs/setup.md

 For more info see [JWT App Type Depecation FAQ](https://marketplace.zoom.us/docs/guides/build/jwt-app/jwt-faq/), please see [migration guide](migration.md) to go to new Server-to-Server OAuth / App SDK

 ## Setup Server-to-Server OAuth

 ###Generating API Credentials:

 For this plugin you will be using Server-to-Server OAuth app type.

+**In order to setup the plugin you'll first need a Zoom Account.
+So, [sign up](https://zoom.us/signin#/login) if you don't have a Zoom account already or just sign in with your existing Zoom Account and follow the next steps.**

 1. First go to [Create Page](https://marketplace.zoom.us/develop/create)
 2. Find Server-to-Server OAuth and click create ![Create Server to Server Oauth](img/s2s-oauth/create-s2s-oauth.png)